Teresa Teng: Light Exquisite Feeling and political outlook

 Though Teng performed in many countries around the world, she never performed in mainland China.
-During her 1980 TTV concert, when asked about such a possibility, she responded by stating that the day she performs on the mainland will be the day the Three Principles of the People are implemented there—in reference to either the pursuit of Chinese democracy or reunification under the banner of the ROC.
+During her 1980 TTV concert, when asked about such a possibility, Teng responded by stating that the day she performs on the mainland will be the day the Three Principles of the People are implemented there—in reference to either the pursuit of Chinese democracy or reunification under the banner of the ROC.

 Career in Hong Kong

-In 1975, Teng collaborated with Polygram Records of Hong Kong.
+In 1975, Teng collaborated with Polydor Records of Hong Kong.
 Her album Island Love Songs: Goodbye My Love (1975) won her the Ten-Star Prize and the opportunity to star in a movie musical of her own.
 The album was awarded platinum at Hong Kong's first Golden Album Awards.
 In 1976, Teng held her first Hong Kong concert at Lee Theatre, which was a tremendous success.
-She continued performing in concerts for the next 5 years, attracting big crowds throughout this time.
-In 1978, her albums Teresa Teng's Greatest Hits and Love Songs of the Island 3 won her second Golden Album Award.
-She released her first Cantonese album, Sai Bat Leung Laap, (勢不兩立) in 1980, which became the best-seller of the year; its single, "Forget Him", became one of the most famous Cantonese pop songs at that time.
+Teng continued performing in concerts for the next five years, attracting big crowds throughout this time.
+Two years later, Teng's albums Teresa Teng's Greatest Hits and Love Songs of the Island 3 won her second Golden Album Award.
+Teng released her first Cantonese album, Irreconcilable (勢不兩立) in 1980, which became the best-seller of the year; its single, "Forget Him", became one of the most famous Cantonese pop songs at that time.
 The album received platinum at the Golden Album Awards.

-In 1982, her dual-album of Teresa Teng's Concert Live became another platinum after hitting the market.
-She became a household name in Hong Kong and held a concert at Queen Elizabeth Stadium the same year.
-Her second album, Maan bou jan saang lou (漫步人生路), released in 1983, achieved even greater success than her predecessor.
-It became her fifth consecutive album to be awarded platinum, a record-breaking win against all singers in Hong Kong.
-Her popularity reached its peak by the end of 1983 with six straight sold-out concerts at the Hong Kong Coliseum.
+In 1982, her dual album of Teresa Teng's Concert Live became another platinum album after hitting the market.
+Teng became a household name in Hong Kong and held a concert at Queen Elizabeth Stadium the same year.
+Her second album, Strolling Down the Road of Life (漫步人生路), released in 1983, achieved even greater success than her predecessor.
+It became her fifth consecutive album to be awarded platinum, a record-breaking win among all singers in Hong Kong.
+Teng's popularity reached its peak by the end of 1983 with six straight sold-out concerts at the Hong Kong Coliseum.
 These concerts broke all sorts of Hong Kong records and played to a combined total audience of about 100,000 people.
-The concert, named A Billion Applause Concert, was performed in both Taiwan and Hong Kong from December 29, 1983, to January 3, 1984, in honor of her 15th year as a performer.
-One year later, she was awarded a special medal by PolyGram Hong Kong as a tribute to her success for having sold more than 5 million copies in Hong Kong.
+The concert, named A Billion Applause Concert, was performed in Hong Kong from 29 December 1983 to 3 January 1984, in honor of her 15th year as a performer.
+A year later, Teng was awarded a special medal by PolyGram Hong Kong as a tribute to her success for having sold more than five million copies in Hong Kong.
+By 1988, the IFPI Hong Kong had certified seventeen of her albums as platinum, making her the artist with the second most platinum albums of all time, only behind Alan Tam.